Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.

 Kindness and compassion provide an excellent foundation for living your life in harmony.

-Choice is freely made.
+The choice is freely made.

 Remember, SILK: Stop, Identify, Listen, and Kindness.
-The path will always lead you back to you.
+The path will always lead you back to you!